aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/100-construct-testing/1000-assertion-test.md

 This time in addition to testing that the Lambda function is created, we also want to test that it is created with the two environment variables `DOWNSTREAM_FUNCTION_NAME` & `HITS_TABLE_NAME`.

-Add another test below the DynamoDB test.
 If you remember, when we created the lambda function the environment variable values were references to other constructs.

 {{<highlight ts "hl_lines=6-7">}}
 this.handler = new lambda.Function(this, 'HitCounterHandler', {